5) Three Persons, One God

 • Prayer: We can pray to the Father, in the name of the Son, by the power of the Spirit.

-• Salvation: The Father planned, the Son executed, the Spirit applies — all three work together to save us.
+• Salvation: The Father planned, the Son executed, the Spirit applies.
+All three work together to save us.

 • Communion: The triune God is relational in His own nature; we are created for relationships too.